Big yellow buses - they're practically a symbol of school.

 We want to see electric school buses in every school district in Canada, at every school, and in every community.
 And we want you to join us to make this happen.

 The good news is change is already afoot.
-Electric school buses are being trialed in many parts of Canada.
-Some provinces (like PEI and Quebec) have committed to the electrification of sizeable portions of their school bus fleets.
+Quebec, PEI and BC all have funding for electric school buses.
 But all across the country we need that switch to happen as quickly as possible.
 We need decision makers - from school board members to our MLAs and MPPs - to know that this issue is important to us.